 To employ in Vietnam, companies must own a local legal entity in the country or work with a global employment solution.
-Managing payroll, benefits, taxes, and compliance in Vietnam can get complicated, especially without established local relationships.
+Developing the processes required to manage payroll, benefits, taxes, and onboarding in countries like Vietnam can get complicated fast, especially without localized expertise.

 The 2021 Labor Code of the Republic of Vietnam defines provisions for employee protections and workers’ rights applicable to Vietnam’s workforce of 56.5 million.
 Employees in Vietnam enjoy protections against discrimination based on age, religion, sexual orientation, gender expression, and race.